sanjana707/Poke_the_dots/README.md

 # Poke the dots

-A graphical game created using the pygame Python library.
+A graphical game developed using the pygame Python library.

 Rules: